-At the time of publishing, there is only one brand of birth control sponge, the Today Sponge, available to buy in the United States.
+Currently, there is only one brand of birth control sponge, the Today Sponge, which is available to buy in the United States.

 This article explores what the birth control sponge is, where to buy it, and how it compares to other contraceptive methods.

-The birth control sponge is a nonhormonal birth control method.
-It is round, is made from polyurethane foam, and contains spermicide.
+The birth control sponge is a method of nonhormonal birth control.
+It is round, consists of polyurethane foam, and contains spermicide.
 A person inserts it into their vagina before sexual activity to prevent pregnancy.
-They can use the attached fabric loop to take out the sponge after sex.
+They can use the attached fabric loop to remove the sponge after sex.

 The American College of Obstetricians and Gynecologists (ACOG) states that barrier birth control, such as condoms, spermicide, and sponges, is not as effective as hormonal contraception.

-Also, the birth control sponge does not protect against the transmission of STIs.
-A person will have to use a condom to protect against any STIs.
+Additionally, the birth control sponge does not protect against the transmission of STIs.
+Therefore, a person needs to use a condom to protect against these infections.

-Every year, up to 28 out of 100 females will become pregnant while using barrier birth control.
+Every year, up to 28 out of 100 people become pregnant while using barrier birth control.
 To increase the effectiveness of the sponge, people should ensure they follow the manufacturer’s instructions.

-Additionally, Planned Parenthood states that the birth control sponge is more effective for those who have never given birth.
-With typical use, the sponge will be 91% effective in people who have never given birth in comparison to 80% effective in those who have.
+Additionally, the advocacy group Planned Parenthood states that the birth control sponge is more effective for those who have never given birth.
+With typical use, the sponge will be 91% effective in people who have never given birth compared with an effectiveness of 80% in those who have.